GeetRakala/SDRG/DOCUMENTATION.md

 ## 1. Codebase Architecture

-The project is structured to separate concern between graph representation, algorithmic logic, and input/output operations.
+The project is structured to separate concerns between graph representation, algorithmic logic, and input/output operations.

 | File | Purpose |
 | :--- | :--- |